erin-koen/Sprint-Challenge-Node-Express/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+1) Routing - allows selection of a handler function based on the url to which the call is made.
+2) Middleware - Functions that receive requests (and responses, I believe), operate on them, and either send them along to the next piece of middleware in the stack or return the response to the user.
+So yeah, they handle responses too.
+Routes are middleware.

 - [ ] Describe Middleware?

+Ah.
+Above.

 - [ ] Describe a Resource?

+Within the REST framework, everything is a resource.
+I think in this context, 'resource' is probably referring to either an entry of information in a database or a method written in a helper to access that database.
+When building an API, we've used http CRUD operations to access and modify those resources.

 - [ ] What can the API return to help clients know if a request was successful?

+The API can return HTTP status codes between 200 and 299 to indicate a successful request.

 - [ ] How can we partition our application into sub-applications?

+Express Routers allow us to partition apps by endpoints.
+I.e. in this challenge we'll be able to bucket out Projects and Actions.

 ## Project Setup